 According to the American Dental Association (ADA), the average adult between the ages of 20 and 64 has three or more decayed or missing teeth.
 If you fall into this category, it is likely you are researching replacement options.
-While there are many options available, dental implants are proven to be the most trusted and durable solution to replace missing and damaged teeth.
-Dr. Carter Perkins offers dental implants to his patients in Chatmire, FL who are missing one, multiple or even all of their teeth.
+While there are many options available, dental implants are most trusted and durable solution to replace missing and damaged teeth.
+Dr. Carter Perkins offers dental implants to his patients in Chatmire, FL who are missing one, multiple, or even all of their teeth.

 How do Dental Implants Work?